lstoll/clj-utils/README.md

 The standard pmap, but takes a value as the first argument that determines the concurrency level to map at.
 Useful for IO bound mapping, like processing a series of URLs concurrently.

+## log

+Prints the passed in data to stdout.
+Can accept a variable length of string or map arguments, these are appended together with a space in between them.
+Maps are re-formatted in to k=v strings e.g:

+    lstoll.utils> (log "message" "more" {:a "b" :c "d"} "final") message more a=b c=d final

 ## License

 Copyright (C) 2012 Lincoln Stoll